 Below is a brief overview of how to make these chocolate chip cookie dough cupcakes.
 For the full printable recipe, which can be made using US customary or metric measurements using the toggle switch, visit the recipe card below.

-Quick Tip: Start with the edible chocolate chip cookie dough first because it needs time to chill in the refrigerator while you make the rest of the recipe.
+Recipe Tip: Start with the edible chocolate chip cookie dough first because it needs time to chill in the refrigerator while you make the rest of the recipe.
 You must use heat-treated flour for this part of the recipe.

 Step 1.
-Mix the butter, sugars, and vanilla extract (Image 1).
-Mix all of these ingredients together until it’s light in color and has a fluffy texture.
-Add in the heat-treated all-purpose flour, salt, and whole milk (Image 2).
+Mix the butter, sugars, and vanilla extract.
+Mix together until it’s light in color and fluffy in texture.

-Quick Tip: You will have leftover edible chocolate chip cookie dough.
+Recipe Tip: You will have leftover edible chocolate chip cookie dough.
 Simply keep it refrigerated in a well-sealed container for up to a week.
 It’s perfect for an ice cream topping or to enjoy as-is!
 Careful, though, it’s addictive!

 Small Batch Vanilla Cupcakes